johnwbyrd/pennyworth/doc/cli-tool-auth.md

 1. **User is invited to Cognito User Pool** (admin task, one-time).
 2. **User runs the CLI tool.**
 3. **CLI prompts for username/password** (and MFA if enabled).
-4. **CLI exchanges credentials for a Cognito ID token.**
+4. **CLI exchanges credentials for a Cognito ID token (JWT).**
-5. **CLI uses the ID token to get temporary AWS credentials** from the Identity Pool.
+5. **CLI uses the JWT as a Bearer token for all REST API requests.**
-6. **CLI uses these credentials to perform all actions.**
-7. **All permissions are enforced by IAM.**
+6. **All permissions are enforced by the REST API.**

 ---

 ## 6. Deploying from a GitHub Action

 ### What Works Well
-- **All infrastructure (User Pool, Identity Pool, IAM Role, DynamoDB Table) can be deployed/updated from a GitHub Action** using AWS SAM and the AWS CLI.
+- **All infrastructure (User Pool, Identity Pool, IAM Role) can be deployed/updated from a GitHub Action** using AWS SAM and the AWS CLI.
 - **Outputs** (IDs, ARNs) can be captured and published as GitHub Action outputs or artifacts for later use.

 ### Caveats & Best Practices
 - **User onboarding (creation/invitation) is still a manual step.**
-- **GitHub Action must have permissions to create/update Cognito, IAM, and DynamoDB resources.**
+- **GitHub Action must have permissions to create/update Cognito and IAM resources.**
 - **Sensitive outputs (e.g., User Pool Client Secret) should be handled as GitHub secrets.**
 - **If you use GitHub OIDC for deployment, ensure the deploy role has all necessary permissions.**
-- **CLI configuration (User Pool ID, Client ID, Identity Pool ID, Region) should be published as outputs or stored in a secure location for CLI users.**
+- **CLI configuration (User Pool ID, Client ID, REST API URL, Region) should be published as outputs or stored in a secure location for CLI users.**

 ### Example GitHub Action Step
 ```yaml